India will not hesitate to cross border if terrorists target country from outside: Rajnath | Law-Order

 ''The problem of infiltration has almost ended.
 There is peace and stability at the border (in the eastern frontier) now,'' the minister said.

+He said, ''When I was the Union home minister, AFSPA was lifted from Arunachal Pradesh (most parts) and Meghalaya.
+Now under Amit Shah, it has been withdrawn from 23 districts of Assam and areas under 15 police stations each in Manipur and Nagaland.

+''Durable peace and stability has ensured that AFSPA gets withdrawn from the northeast and the role of chief ministers in the region has also been commendable, with Assam’s Himanta Biswa Sarma taking the leading,'' he noted.

-Maintaining that there was a ''public misconception'' that the Army always wanted AFSPA to remain in force, Singh added, ''It is the situation that is responsible for imposition of AFSPA, not the Army.''
-PTI SSG RMS RMS
+Maintaining that there was a ''public misconception'' that the Army always wanted AFSPA to remain in force, Singh contended the Army’s job is not to look after internal security but to guard the borders.

+On continued imposition of AFSPA in Jammu and Kashmir, the minister said, “The situation is responsible for it, not the Army.”
+Lauding the role of serving soldiers and veterans in protecting the country, the defence minister said, “The soldiers are our strength and the veterans and ‘veer naris’ (widows of martyrs) our inspiration.

+''Even when a soldier retires and becomes a veteran, the warrior inside him lives on and it can be seen in his 'tevar' (attitude), body language,'' he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)